Are you using a diabetes device that has a calculator to work out your insulin doses?

 Can this be right, no correction for a BG of 15mmol/l at 2 hours!

 Mg/dl – A bolus of 10units was given 2 hours ago for 100g carbs at 1u:10g, so via the algorithm the device thinks there is still 5 units IOB (set at 4 hours).
-The person’s Sensitivity factor is 1u:36mg/dl – therefore to device thinks that potentially the glucose could drop by 180mg/l.
+The person’s Sensitivity factor is 1u:36mg/dl – therefore the device thinks that potentially the glucose could drop by 180mg/l.

 Current BG 270mgl/dl – target is 90mg/dl = it needs to drop by 180mg/dl and sensitivity factor is 1u:36mg/dl – therefore 5units correction needed.
 But, there is 5 units IOB so no correction is offered.